Vaseline Jars / Chesebrough Manufacturing Company

 Most early examples are in clear glass, somewhat later, amber jars were also made – to contain the “carbolated” version.
 The amber jars were introduced sometime in the late 1890s or very early 1900s.

-Few of these containers have glass company identification marks on the base, so it is difficult, or impossible (in most cases) to be certain what glassmaking company produced any particular jar.
+Few of these containers have glass company identification marks on the base, so it is difficult, or impossible (in most cases) to be certain what glassmaking company produced any particular jar, and they are hard to date precisely.
 However, some of the later Vaseline jars are reported to be marked with the “H over smaller A” trademark used by Hazel-Atlas Glass Company.

 Modern-era versions of the standard Vaseline salve container are made of plastic, as Chesebrough is believed to have stopped using glass jars in about 1965.